 Switchgrass (Panicum virgatum) is a summer perennial grass that is native to North america.
 It is known as the tall-grass of the prairie.
 This blog recently advocated for gasoline-powered automobile engines in the U.S. to run on an E10 blend.
 In the U.S., we use about 9.2 million barrels (219,000 gallons) of Finished Motor Gasoline a day.
 With the only difference, a barely discernible reduction in mileage, our gasoline could be blended with 10% ethanol to reduce carbon emissions.

-The Biopact Team now informs* us that Austrians are driving on pure grass.
+The Biopact Team1 now informs* us that Austrians are driving on pure grass.
 Not on ethanol, but rather CNG (Compressed Natural Gas) obtained from fermenting smooth meadow-grass, which is known in the U.S. as Kentucky bluegrass.

 (Poa pratensis is an important meadow species found extensively in Austria’s grasslands, where it is used by grazing livestock like cattle and sheep.
 The grass is grown and harvested in a sustainable manner.
 This feedstock was chosen because the species grows well with few inputs and it allows the landscape to be conserved.
 No new energy crops need to planted.